Current Partnerships

 Drug repurposing in Idiopathic Hypersomnia

 Idiopathic hypersomnia (IH) is sleep disorder characterised by excessive daytime sleepiness, sleep drunkenness (difficulties waking from sleep), and brain fog.
 IH significantly affects quality of life for patients and their loved ones; it is difficult to reliably diagnose and there are no disease-specific treatments.
 Hypersomnolence UK, along with European colleagues, are keen to explore the potential of repurposing an existing adenosine antagonist medication as a new IH treatment.
-To assess this proposal, we have teamed up with sleep and respiratory consultants, reviewed existing patient-reported datasets to consider the unmet need, completed a UK-based scoping participant survey, and reviewed case studies.
-In July, we applied to the Medical Research Council for funding to conduct a randomised controlled cross-over trial.
-Unfortunately we were unsuccessful as reviewers felt further feasibility work was required; we are working on revising our application for spring 2026.

 Breathing abnormalities in Pitt Hopkins syndrome

-Pitt Hopkins Syndrome (PTHS) is an ultra-rare condition caused by a genetic mutation on chromosome 18.
+Pitt-Hopkins syndrome (PTHS) is an ultra-rare condition caused by a genetic mutation on chromosome 18.
 PTHS is associated with characteristic physical features, developmental delay and learning difficulties.
 Many patients also experience frequent episodes of hyper-breathing and/or apnoea.
 Pitt Hopkins UK is interested in learning more about these breathing anomalies: why do they affect only some people, what are the long-term consequences, and how can they be treated?